Updating Databases: Filtering Features to set Database Update Operation Type

 • Set the value of fme_where to parkid = @Value(ParkId)

 The fme_where attribute is the equivalent of setting the Match Columns parameter in a harmonized GUI.
-It should be of the format [database field] [operator] [attribute] (i.e. the database field should come first).
-The operator would usually be an equals operation (=).
+It should be of the format [database field] [operator] [attribute] (i.e., the database field should come first).
+The operator is usually an equals sign (=).

 Data Attribution